Ordination: Catholic, Orthodox, Lutheran and Anglican churches

-There are three "degrees" of ordination (or holy orders): deacon, presbyter, and bishop.
+There are three ordinations in Holy Orders: deacon, presbyter, and bishop.
 Both bishops and presbyters are priests and have authority to celebrate the Eucharist.
-In common use, however, the term priest, when unqualified, refers to the rank of presbyter, whereas presbyter is mainly used in rites of ordination and other places where a technical and precise term is required.
+In common use, however, the term priest, when unqualified, refers to the order of presbyter, whereas presbyter is mainly used in rites of ordination and other places where a technical and precise term is required.

 Ordination of a bishop is performed by several bishops; ordination of a priest or deacon is performed by a single bishop.
 The ordination of a new bishop is also called a consecration.
 Many ancient sources specify that at least three bishops are necessary to consecrate another, e.g., the 13th Canon of the Council of Carthage (AD 394) states, "A bishop should not be ordained except by many bishops, but if there should be necessity he may be ordained by three," and the first of "The Canons of the Holy and Altogether August Apostles" states, "Let a bishop be ordained by two or three bishops," while the second canon thereof states, "Let a presbyter, deacon, and the rest of the clergy, be ordained by one bishop"; the latter canons, whatever their origin, were imposed on the universal church by the Seventh Ecumenical Council, the Second Council of Nicaea, in its first canon.

-Only a person ordained to the priesthood may administer certain sacraments (most especially, hear confessions, anointing the sick – unction – or celebrating any Mass – the Eucharist).